TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 }
 ```

-This still creates brand new instances of the inherited methods for every object we create with `createPlayer` (unlike sharing the same method in memory when using prototypal inheritance), but as said earlier, unless you're creating an absolute bucketload of objects, this is unlikely to be a significant issue in practice.
+This still creates brand new instances of the "inherited" methods for every object we create with `createPlayer` (unlike sharing the same method in memory when using prototypal inheritance), but as said earlier, unless you're creating an absolute bucketload of objects, this is unlikely to be a significant issue in practice.

 ### The module pattern